iPACT-Platform/PIKS3D/README.md

 ## How do I use PIKS3D?

-See the [wiki](https://github.com/iPACT-Platform/PIKS3D/wiki) pages for installation and tutorials.
+Download the packed [release](https://github.com/iPACT-Platform/PIKS3D/releases/) and see the [wiki](https://github.com/iPACT-Platform/PIKS3D/wiki) pages for installation and tutorials.
 See the reference below for the theory and numerical method.
 The full-text PDFs are provided in the PIKS2D's directory [reference](https://github.com/iPACT-Platform/PIKS2D/reference).

 ## How do I cite PIKS3D?